ZoeyVid/cloudflared/README.md

 And generate a token under: Access ⇾ Tunnel ⇾ Create Tunnel <br>
 Now you can copy it and set the token in the command / compose file (replace your-cloudflared-tunnel-token with the token) <br>
 Then you can set a public host on https://dash.cloudflare.com: Access ⇾ Tunnel ⇾ Configure Tunnel <br>
-There you can set the address of the web source with its port (127.0.0.1:port for the network_mode: host version OR web-container-name:port for the second version) and the protocols (http / https - NO valid https certificate is required), then you can set above this the domain it should run on, and then you are done!
+There you can set the address of the web source with its port (127.0.0.1:port for the network_mode: host version OR web-container-name:port for the second version) and the protocols (http / https - NO valid https certificate is required), then you can set above this the domain it should run on, and then you are done! <br>

 ## Run custom cloudflared commands:
 ```yml